RF Mixing / Multiplication: Frequency Mixers

 RF mixer circuit symbol

 The key RF mixer circuit symbol shows the two signals entering circuit block consisting of a circle with a cross or "X" within it.
+This is widely used in the circuit schematics for many RF circuit designs.
+It is typically used when an RF mixer module is used.

 This circuit symbol indicates the multiplication aspect of the mixer.